matestack/matestack-ui-core/docs/guides/200-basic_building_blocks/README.md

 end
 ```

-Read more about the [transition component](/docs/api/100-components/toggle.md).
+Read more about the [toggle component](/docs/api/100-components/toggle.md).

 **action**